ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Both MBC 2000-2007 reports and the 1986-90 Atlas rank Coral Hairstreak as an “Uncommon” butterfly (Table 5).
 In MBC reports it was less common than Banded Hairstreak or Edwards' Hairstreak, but about on a par with Striped Hairstreak.

-MBC records suggest that this species' population may be declining somewhat, but the data are not conclusive.
-List-length analysis of these records 1992-2010 similarly found a statistically significant decline of 65% in Coral Hairstreak detection (Breed et al. 2012).
-Chart 17 below shows this overall decline, but the result is greatly dependent on particularly large and probably atypical numbers reported in 1992 and 1993.
+MBC records suggest that this species' population may be declining somewhat (Chart 17).
+List-length analysis of these records 1992-2010 similarly found a statistically significant decline of 65% in Coral Hairstreak detection (Breed, Stichter, Crone 2012).
+Chart 17 details this overall decline, but the result is greatly dependent on particularly large and possibly atypical numbers reported in 1992 and 1993.

 Chart 17: MBC Sightings per Total Trip Reports 1992-2009